 Imbalance between costs and benefits in a relationship makes people look for alternatives.
 This usually goes in one of two ways.
 The person looks for alternatives and finds one.
 Or they realise that there is no better one than the current partner or friendship after conducting another cost-benefit analysis.
 In that case, they generally reflect and reassess the relationship with a lower comparison level.

-Advantages of Social Exchange Theory
+Advantages of Social Exchange Theory including an example

 - It says a lot about how relationships are formed and maintained